 Bronwyn Edwards and John Lehrack team up to bring a wealth of musicianship and vocal, conducting and instrumental expertise to the choir.

 Bronwyn Edwards describes herself as a musical catalyst -- someone who strives to create musical opportunities for singers and instrumentalists of all levels and abilities.
 Bron is an accomplished pianist, private teacher of piano, theory and guitar, composer, mentor and performer.
 Her choral music compositions have been publicly commissioned and performed in Seattle's Benaroya Hall.
-She has been the featured solo pianist at Seattle-Tacoma International airport for the past 9 years during the holiday season.
-Bron is a mentor to young musicians, and has served as Music Director at Fauntleroy Church, UCC, for the past 8 years, where she not only directs the choir but takes an entrepreneurial role to bring both recognized artists and local musicians to the community through concerts and events.
+She was the featured solo pianist at Seattle-Tacoma International airport from 2007-2015 during the holiday season.
+Bron is a mentor to young musicians, and has served as Music Director at Fauntleroy Church, UCC, for the past 10 years, where she not only directs the choir but takes an entrepreneurial role to bring both recognized artists and local musicians to the community through concerts and events.
 Bron's favorite composers are Debussy, Ravel, (well, any of the French impressionist composers, really!)
 George Gershwin and Dave Brubeck.
 In the choral world, Bron loves the music of the classical period (Bach and Handel), as well as contemporary composers such as Dan Forrest, Eric Whitacre, Ola Gjeilo, Eric Barnum, to name a few.

 Fall quarter performance of "Luminous Night of the Soul" by Ola Gjeilo on Sunday, December 11, 2016 at Fauntleroy Church, UCC

 NEW to singing in a choir and/or reading music?